VIEW LARGE

 The exhibition – ‘Regeneration at Riverside’ - was launched on Monday 16th November with guests including former Doctor Who showrunner Steven Moffatt, veteran camera operator Dudley Derby, First Doctor William Hartnell’s grand-daughter Jessica Carney and cultural historian Matthew Sweet.
 Dalek sliders were served and a TARDIS cake was also cut to mark the occasion.

-The exhibition is free to attend and will run until the end of December.
+The exhibition is free to attend and will run until the end of February.